Deliveries go smoothly, until the day one doesn’t:

 Most deliveries go well.
 But the one time it doesn’t, goods in transit insurance can save your business.

-And remember: insurance doesn’t replace good logistics — it supports it.
+And remember: insurance doesn’t replace good logistics.